Ensembl/gti-genesearch/doc/overview.md

 For more about this system, please see [REST](./rest/overview.md)

 ## GUI
-For interactive use, a Javascript GUI allows access to
+For interactive use, a Javascript GUI allows access to the search application.

 For more about this system, please see [Web](./web/README.md)